phusion/traveling-ruby/TUTORIAL-1.md

 ### Quick sanity testing

 Let's do a basic sanity test by running your app with a bundled Ruby interpreter.
-Suppose that you are developing on OS X. Run this:
+Suppose that you are developing on macOS.
+Run this:

 ```Bash
 cd hello-1.0.0-osx